dmx-systems/dmx-plugin-template/README.md

 ### What the plugin does

 The plugin mounts a "Greetings!" button into the Webclient's toolbar.
-Every time you click it another "Greetings" Note topic is created (but not revealed).
+When you click it, another "Greetings" Note topic is created in the database and revealed on the topicmap.

 ![greetings-button](img/greetings-button.png)